webxos/macroslow/README.md

 ## DUNES 2048-AES SDK: The Minimalist SDK

-Within the MAML (Markdown as Medium Language) protocol, DUNES serves as the baseline minimalist SDK.
+DUNES serves as the baseline minimalist SDK.
 DUNES offers a set of 10 core files for building a hybrid Model Context Protocol (MCP) server with MAML processing and MARKUP Agent functionality.
 It enables quantum-distributed workflows with verifiable OCaml-based algorithms, hybrid multi-language orchestration (Python, Qiskit), and integration with MCP servers.
 Key features include:

 ## CHIMERA 2048-AES SDK: A Qubit ready SDK!